 UNET is the native Unity networking library.
-After checking it I would like to say that this is ineffective mess.
-It has hi level Api (HLAPI) and low level Api (LLAPI).
-Considering that the current HLAPI+LLAPI combination is not really stable after 3 years since first release and that these technologies will no longer ship with Unity after 2018.4 it is really not a good idea to use UNET for brand new multiplayer game now.
+After checking it, I would like to say that this is an ineffective mess.
+It has hi level API (HLAPI) and low level API (LLAPI).
+Considering that the current HLAPI+LLAPI combination is not really stable after 3 years since first release and that these technologies will no longer ship with Unity after 2018.4 it is really not a good idea to use UNET for brand-new multiplayer game now.

-Unity team promise to make experimental / preview version of the brand new networking tech by the end of the year but I am pretty sure that we can wait for year 2020 until we can really use it in production.
+Unity team promise to make an experimental / preview version of the brand-new networking tech by the end of the year, but I am pretty sure that we can wait for year 2020 until we can really use it in production.
 They need to learn from Unreal Engine team how to make a good networking.
-So far they just promise to do it right this time but we all know how long it can take to fix all the bugs.
+So far, they just promise to do it right this time, but we all know how long it can take to fix all the bugs.

 The major alternative to UNET is the Photon Unity Networking (PUN) but it has limits and a way too expensive for people like me.

-So what we gonna do?
+So what are we going to do?
 I can tell you what.
 We plan to use our own networking solution based on those two free assets:

 ->>> Master Server Framework (link) - for matchmaking only.